 Mechanic’s liens are legal in all 50 states, but the rules and processes vary from state to state.
 In Missouri, some important deadlines and regulations must be followed to ensure your lien is valid.
 Leaving out or providing incorrect information, or using the wrong form, could cause the entire lien to be deemed invalid.

-Before filing a mechanic’s lien, there are three notices you must file: a Notice to Owner, a Notice of Intent to Lien, and a Notice of Lien Rights.
+Before filing a Missouri mechanic’s lien, there are three notices you must file: a Notice to Owner, a Notice of Intent to Lien, and a Notice of Lien Rights.
 If these notices are not filed correctly or in the proper timeline, you will lose your right to file.

 Under Missouri law, liens must be verified by oath, and include the five items below: